mattermost/docs/source/cloud/cloud-administration/sso-google.md

 **Note:** The [Google People API](https://developers.google.com/people) has replaced the Google+ API, which was deprecated by Google as of March 7th, 2019 [per their notice](https://developers.google.com/+/api-shutdown).

-## Migrating an existing connection
+## Migrating OAuth 2.0 configuration to OpenID Connect

-To migrate an existing Google Apps OAuth connection to OpenID:

-[TBD]

-## Creating a new connection
+OAuth 2.0 is being deprecated and replaced by OpenID Connect.
+Refer to the product documentation to [convert your existing OAuth configuration] for Google Apps to the new OpenID Connect standard.

+## Configuring Google Apps as a Single Sign-On (SSO) service

-### Step 1: Creating a project in Google API Manager
+### Step 1: Create an OpenID Connect project in Google API Manager

 1. Go to [Google API Manager](https://console.developers.google.com).